Lake Temagami: History

 During the late Depression and Second World War, vacation lodges and camps struggled to stay open resulting in and several notable lodges reopening as youth camps.
 Camp Cayuga reopened in 1940 as the first girls’ camp on the lake.
-Originally a vacation lodge, Camp Wabikon reopened as a co-ed youth camp in 1945, making it the first co-ed youth camp on the lake.
+Camp Wabikon reopened as a co-ed youth camp in 1945, making it the first co-ed youth camp on the lake.
 In the 1950s and 60s, several youth camps opened as co-ed institutions or camps for girls.
 Camp Wanapitei has been on lake Temagami since 1956, after the previous location on Lake Wanapitei was flooded and was the first co-ed canoe tripping camp on the lake, becoming a full co-ed camp in 1971.
 It is located in the sandy inlet of the lake.
 They hold the place for longest trip, as their V2 trip lasts for 52 days, and is meant for 18 year olds, up north in places such as the Mackenzie river, and different northern provinces.

 Camp Metagami for girls was founded in the early 1960s as a sister camp to Camp Temagami, but closed shortly afterwards in 1970.
 Originally an exclusive vacation lodge, Camp White Bear reopened as a co-ed youth camp in 1961.
 In 1968, Lorien Wilderness took over the Camp Cayuga site and offered co-ed wilderness trips.
 Located on an island in the hub of the lake, Camp Wabun has run canoe trips in the area since 1933, including trips to Hudson's Bay, and has been co-ed since 1977.
 In 1985, Camp Northwaters took over the Lorien Wilderness site and offered co-ed wilderness trips, and later single-gender girls’ trips through their Northern Lights Programs for ages 11–14.
 In 1999, Keewaydin became co-ed.
 Keeywaydin, Wanapitei, Temagami, and Wabun were boys camps when founded but have since all become co-ed.

 Appleby College's northern campus is located on Rabbit Nose island, opened in the mid 1970s it provides a launching point for their Northward Bound program which takes place in January, February, May and June.

 A copper mine opened on Temagami Island in 1954 called Temagami Mine.
 It produced 34,000,000 dollars Canadian and was considered to mine the purest copper ore in Canada.
 The mine closed in 1972.